hkmirza/topic_detection_semi-supervised/README.md

 - `label_coverage.png` — diagnostic of partial-label coverage
 - `coherence_npmi.csv` — NPMI per topic (top-*N* words), averaged and individual scores

-You can directly import the CSVs to recreate the *per-topic keyword* tables that appear in the thesis.
+You can directly import the CSVs to recreate the *per-topic keyword* tables that appear in the experiment.

 ---